Hofls/useful-info/cookbooks/user-experience.md

     * Alerts if you use leaked password
 * Swagger UI:
     * Increases discoverability by providing list of available endpoints.
 1 click to send example request
+* Yandex Cloud:
+    * When spinning new VM - all the fields filled with sane defaults.
+User is one click away from running it.